IBM/blockchainbean2/README.md

 - `docker --version`
 - `docker-compose --version`

-**Note: If you only want to run locally, you find the rest of the steps [here](./docs/run-local.md).
+**Note: If you only want to run locally and or see how to submit supply chain documents to this app, you can find the rest of the steps [here](./docs/run-local.md).
 The rest of this guide will focus on cloud deployment**